Eel River at Fernbridge, CA Webcam

 USGS Gaging Station

 Shown here are the orifice lines and outside staff gages on the right bank of the Eel River.
 These are components of the USGS gaging station at this site.
 The depth of the water is proportional to the water pressure as measured at the orifice tip.
-The water-level data are continuously transmitted in real time to the USGS National Water Information System (NWIS).
+The water-level data are recorded continuously for near real-time transmission to the USGS National Water Information System (NWIS).